People make common resume and LinkedIn mistakes all the time — here’s how to avoid them.

-Saying you have problem solving skills doesn’t tell the recruiter anything.
-This could mean you played solitaire or crossword puzzles all day.
+Saying you have problem-solving skills doesn’t tell the recruiter anything — this could mean you played solitaire or crossword puzzles all day!
 Hiring managers and recruiters want real examples to understand how you solved problems.
-For example, did you rectify aged accounts receivable or reduce downtime by 50 percent?
+For instance, did you rectify aged accounts receivable or reduce downtime by 50 percent?
 Consider your past five positions.
 Ask yourself: “What achievements did I accomplish?”
 “Did I leave my mark on the company?
 How?”
-Look for quantifiable information — numbers, facts, figures and data, and make sure that’s what to put on a resume.
+Look for quantifiable information — numbers, facts, figures, and data.

-Go through your last five positions and make a list.
+Next, go through your last five positions and make a list.
 Come up with 10 notable contributions and problems solved.
-Once you determine your top contributions to the previous company, reduce each list to the three most important contributions.
+Once you determine your top contributions to your previous companies, reduce each list to the three most important contributions.
 Place numbers and results before strategies.
-Here are some examples:
+Here is an example:

 Wrong: Built new accounts management system that reduced aged account receivables by 30 percent.